Redefining Health for Communities in Timor-Leste

 Project Fuan is an Overseas Community Involvement Project (OCIP) initiated by a dedicated group of healthcare students from the National University of Singapore (NUS).

 Launched in 2024, this project’s mission is to redefine health holistically by empowering communities in Timor-Leste and cultivating strong relationships with the local community.
-These objectives will be accomplished using two main approaches: enhancing access to healthcare services and promoting health education for both children and adults.
-The success of these efforts would rely on the support and collaboration of the local Timorese community.
-Therefore Project Fuan will partner with schools and organizations to create impactful programs that encourage self-care and resilience.
+These objectives are accomplished using two main approaches: enhancing access to healthcare services and promoting health education for both children and adults.
+The success of these efforts relies on the support and collaboration of the local Timorese community.
+Therefore Project Fuan partners with schools and organizations to create impactful programs that encourage self-care and resilience.

-In collaboration with Loes Care Farm, a local organization established by Care Channels International to empower Timorese communities through healthcare, education, and livelihood programs, Project Fuan will work with their volunteer medical team to organize, assist and ensure the smooth operation of mobile clinics in two rural villages and an orphanage.
+In collaboration with Loes Care Farm, a local organization established by Care Channels International to empower Timorese communities through healthcare, education, and livelihood programs, Project Fuan partners with their volunteer medical team to organize, assist and ensure the smooth operation of mobile clinics in two rural villages and an orphanage.
 These mobile clinics are a highly effective way to improve access to healthcare, delivering essential medical services directly to the underserved on an annual basis.
-The project aims to reach out to 150 individuals in each location visited.

 Acknowledging the limited health education resources in Timor-Leste, Project Fuan aims to make health knowledge accessible to both children and adults.
-This will be achieved through partnerships with schools such as St. Paul Methodist School, a private institution emphasizing holistic student development and academic excellence.
-We are also partnering with Shallom School, a local private school from kindergarten to Grade 9 located in the heart of Dili, the nation’s capital.
-Interactive health education sessions will be conducted to students and families about essential topics, including nutrition, hygiene, emotional well-being, and disease prevention.
+This is achieved through partnerships with schools such as St. Paul Methodist School, a private institution that emphasizes holistic student development and academic excellence, and Shallom School, a local private school serving students from kindergarten to Grade 9 in the heart of Dili, the nation’s capital.
+Through these partnerships, we conduct interactive health education sessions for students and families on essential topics such as nutrition, hygiene, emotional well-being, and disease prevention.

 If you share our vision of nurturing lifelong health and self-care in future generations, connect with Project Fuan to learn more and support our journey!
 Obrigado!
 (Thank you in Tetun, Timor Leste’s national language)